nus-test/nus-test.github.io/content/home/welcome.md

 <img src="media/test.svg" width="300px" style="float:left;padding-right:20px" />

-The *Trustworthy Engineering of Software Technologies (TEST) Lab* at the [National University of Singapore](https://www.nus.edu.sg/) ([School of Computing](https://www.comp.nus.edu.sg/)), led by [Manuel Rigger](https://www.manuelrigger.at/), is working on practical and conceptual software solutions.
+The *Trustworthy Engineering of Software Technologies (TEST) Lab*, part of the [PL/SE group](https://nus-plse.github.io/) at the [National University of Singapore](https://www.nus.edu.sg/) ([School of Computing](https://www.comp.nus.edu.sg/)), led by [Manuel Rigger](https://www.manuelrigger.at/), is working on practical and conceptual software solutions.
 We aim to have a real-world impact both by creating practical tools as well as by designing principled, fundamental techniques.

 Core Areas: